mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

     plug :protect_from_forgery
   end

+  pipeline :admin do
+    plug AdminAuthentication
+  end

   scope "/" do
     get "/dashboard", DashboardController
   end

   scope "/admin" do
-    pipe_through [:browser, AdminAuthentication] # plugged for all routes in this scope
+    pipe_through [:browser, :admin] # plugged for all routes in this scope

     resources "/orders", OrderController
   end